-Foods rich in carbohydrates, such as bread, cereals, rice and all kinds of pasta, are an important form of energy for the body.
-However, when consumed in excess, they increase the amount of body fat because carbohydrates in excess are stored in the body may increase, so it is important not to overeat this type of food.
+Food that is high in carbohydrates, such as bread, cereal, rice and all kinds of pasta, are an important source of energy for the body.
+However, when we eat too many carbs, the amount of body fat stored in the body may increase, so it is important not to overeat this type of food.

 |Foods||Amount of carbohydrates in 100 g||Energy in 100 g|